David Fincher (USA, 1962) debuted with the third (very mediocre) installment of the "Alien" saga: Alien 3 (1992).

 He's calling the police when Conrad shows up scared to death and begs him for

 a ride.
-He's scared of CRS and seeks help from Nicholas, but then finds that
+He's scared of CRS and seeks help from Nicholas.
+They get into the

 the glove compartment is full of CRS keys (another prank) and concludes that